-- A. Adopt two new zoning districts: Residential/Recreation Planned Development District; and, Industrial/ Working Waterfront Planned Development District. - B. Rezone City of Valdez parcels to align with the future land use map - C. Create a Destination Resort Overlay District - D. Conduct a comprehensive rewrite of Title 17-Zoning, and Title 16-Subdivisions to implement Plan Valdez - E. Rezone parcels to align with the Future Land Use Map (included within this comprehensive plan) - F. Prioritize funding for the operation and maintenance of existing public infrastructure and related services before new extensions are considered. - G. Investigate development standards to establish a fair allocation to developers of the costs for required off-site improvements needed to help support the impacts of development projects on public infrastructure. - H. Establish standards with which to assess existing and/or needed infrastructure improvements and associated cost for developments during review processes. - Prioritize code enforcement of known nuisances (as defined under Titles 8 and 17) that pose a threat to public health and safety and/or the environment. - J. Update 17 to better differentiate between nuisance types and verify coordination with recent Title 8 update. - K. Enforce zoning code infractions based on zoning updates (in both Title 8 and 17) - L. Conduct research on innovative approaches for "Rehabilitation of Abandoned and Dilapidated Buildings" in other states/cities to see if a similar program would be feasible in Valdez. - M. Identify special use standards in Title 17 for helicopter landing areas. - N. Ensure that snow storage sites are maintained and assessed to match development and community needs.
+- A. Adopt two new zoning districts: Residential/Recreation Planned Development District; and, Industrial/ Working Waterfront Planned Development District. - B. Rezone City of Valdez parcels to align with the future land use map. - C. Create a Destination Resort Overlay District. - D. Conduct a comprehensive rewrite of Title 17-Zoning, and Title 16-Subdivisions to implement Plan Valdez. - E. Rezone parcels to align with the Future Land Use Map (included within this comprehensive plan). - F. Prioritize funding for the operation and maintenance of existing public infrastructure and related services before new extensions are considered. - G. Investigate development standards to establish a fair allocation to developers of the costs for required off-site improvements needed to help support the impacts of development projects on public infrastructure. - H. Establish standards with which to assess existing and/or needed infrastructure improvements and associated cost for developments during review processes. - I. Prioritize code enforcement of known nuisances (as defined under Titles 8 and 17) that pose a threat to public health and safety and/or the environment. - J. Update Title 17 to better differentiate between nuisance types and verify coordination with recent Title 8 update. - K. Enforce zoning code infractions based on zoning updates (in both Title 8 and 17). - L. Conduct research on innovative approaches for "Rehabilitation of Abandoned and Dilapidated Buildings" in other states/ cities to see if a similar program would be feasible in Valdez. - M. Identify special use standards in Title 17 for helicopter landing areas. - N. Ensure that snow storage sites are maintained and assessed to match development and community needs. - 0.
+Officially adopt other City of Valdez district, special use areas, and master plans developed.